The conundrum of the DASH Diet that consistently ranks as one of the best diets despite the reality that it isn’t healthy over the long term.

 What is the DASH Diet?

 DASH stands for “Dietary Approaches to Stop Hypertension.”
 In short, it is a modern diet trying to solve modern diseases.
 Thus, it comes right out of the “cholesterol is bad and saturated fat will give you heart disease” playbook.
-The diet claims to aim to reduce sodium intake while increasing consumption of foods that are rich in nutrients like potassium, calcium, and magnesium.
+The diet claims to aim to reduce sodium intake while increasing the consumption of foods that are rich in nutrients like potassium, calcium, and magnesium.

 DASH Diet Meal Planning